rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 ### Introduction

 When you manage issues, you deal with the process of recording, tracking, and resolving problems.
-Because Workflow Mailer has many components,  you might struggle to address issues related to Workflow Mailer.
+Because Workflow Notification Mailer has many components, you might struggle to address issues related to it.
 To help you, I cover some issues and possible fixes.
-Don't miss out on the scripts that you need to manage Workflow Mailer activities easily.
+Don't miss out on the scripts that you need to manage Workflow Notification Mailer activities easily.

-### Workflow Mailer generic issues and their fixes
+### Workflow Notification Mailer generic issues and their fixes

-The following sections explore some Workflow Mailer issues and solutions.
+The following sections explore some Workflow Notification Mailer issues and solutions.

 #### Issue: Users don't get notifications